-The contagion of polygamy affects Bedouin women's lives in different levels: most directly as co-wives or as members of a polygamous household, but also indirectly, as professional women (social workers, lawyers, activists etc.).
-Kelly's study found that polygyny strengthens patriarchy and reinforces gender inequality in marriage.
-Polygamous marriages have observable psychological and micro-political impacts associated with polygamous marriages, as well as reports of lower self-esteem and marital satisfaction and higher level of depression, anxiety, volatile behavior, paranoia and familial dysfunction.
-Domestic violence is more common in polygamous households.
+The contagion of polygamy affects Bedouin women's lives on several different levels.
+Most directly, Bedouin women are affected by it in their capacity as co-wives or as other female members of a polygamous household.
+Bedouin women who are not directly involved in polygynous households are also affected by polygamy indirectly, encountering it either as professional women (social workers, lawyers, activists etc.) or enduring its destructive reverberations on the normative status of women in the Bedouin society.
+Kelly's study found that the existence of polygyny broadly strengthens patriarchy, undermines equality between the sexes, and reinforces gender inequality even in non-polygynous marriages.
+Women in polygamous marriages have been observed as having marked psychological and micro-political effects, , as well as reports of lower self-esteem.
+They reported lower levels of marital satisfaction and higher levels of depression, anxiety, volatile behavior, paranoia and familial dysfunction.
+Domestic violence, too, has been recorded as more common in polygamous households.

-While Polygamy has been widely experienced by Bedouin women as a source of distress and humiliation, more particular observations regarding its particular effects reveal complex power-structures within polygamous households.
-Al-Kranawi's study on the mental wellbeing of co-wives in polygamous marriages, for instance, revealed that the economic and physiological effects of polygamy on senior wives in polygamous marriages are considerably greater than on that of junior wives, noting that the first wives often reported a feeling of individual failure when their husband decide to marry additional wives.
-Further, senior wives were more susceptible to suffer from mental disorders as a result their husband's polygamous marriages.
+While Polygamy has been widely experienced by Bedouin women as a source of distress and humiliation, researchers investigating its particular effects revealed complex power-structures within polygamous households.
+Al-Kranawi's study on the mental wellbeing of co-wives in polygamous marriages, for instance, reveals that the economic and physiological effects of polygamy on senior wives in polygamous marriages are considerably greater than on that of junior wives.
+Noting that the first wives often reported a feeling of individual failure when their husband decide to marry additional wives, Al-Kranawi found that senior wives were more susceptible to suffer from mental disorders as a result their husband's polygamous marriages.

-Bedouin women also find it hard to exit polygamous marriage.
-Seldom do they have prospects of remarriage outside the family and tribe; the marital structure of the Bedouin society, defined by kinship, contributes to the tremendous social value of marriage for women, even if to polygamous husbands.
+Bedouin women also find it difficult to exit polygamous marriages.
+Seldom do divorcees have prospects of remarriage outside the confines of specific families and tribes; the marital structure of the Bedouin society, defined by kinship, contributes to the tremendous social value for women being married, even if to polygamous, abusive husbands.
 The almost complete economic dependency of Bedouin women on their spouses, in conjunction with the staunchly patriarchal structure of the Bedouin society, further reflects their limited ability to resist becoming parts of polygamous households.

-In the absence of effective legal protection either from the state or from the religious establishment, Bedouin Muslim women therefore vulnerable to polygamous marriage.
-This means, in other words, that despite the ostensible protections accorded to her by virtue of her Muslim religion or her Israeli citizenship, a Bedouin woman whose husband decides to marry a second wife has little to no legal, political or social sanctions to deploy in her protection.
+In the absence of effective legal protection either provided by the state or by the religious establishment, Bedouin Muslim women become extremely vulnerable to polygamous marriages.
+In other words, despite the fact that both civil and religious law on the books accord her protection, an analysis based on law-in-action reveals that a Bedouin woman whose husband decides to marry a second wife has little to no legal, political or social sanctions to deploy in her protection.

 II.
 Is Polygamy in Israel a Multicultural or Colonial Practice?